Dogru-Isim/ObfuscatorPy/README.md

 4. Note: rot13 won't change the shellcode as bytes but as a string (letter by letter)

+### From direct msfvenom command

-`./ObfuscatorPy.py -ol "rot13,base64,rot13" -mc "msfvenom -p windows/x64/messagebox -f nim" -o "/home/user/output.exe"`
+`./ObfuscatorPy.py -ol "aes-cbc" -mc "msfvenom -p windows/x64/messagebox -f nim" -o "/home/user/output.exe"`

 1. Get the shellcode directly from `msfvenom` (format must be what you want the injector language to be - in this case: nim)

-2. Use rot13, base64 and rot13 again to obfuscate the shellcode
+2. Use aes-cbc to obfuscate the shellcode

 3. Output to `/home/user/output.exe` (default is `output/output.exe`)

 4. Note: rot13 won't change the shellcode as bytes but as a string (letter by letter)

+### More in --help